 While we love heading to the shops, decent kids' fashion is only a click away.
 Read on for our fave online stores, delivering to your doorstep!

 It’s hard to deny the convenience of online shopping when you’re a parent.
 Firstly, popping down to the shops always ends up being an ordeal when you’ve got little ones in tow.
-And secondly: shopping in bed = winning!
+And secondly, shopping in bed = winning!
 If you’re looking for some new kids’ clothes online, then you’ve come to the right place.
-We’ve listed out some of our favourite children’s brands, all who deliver to your doorstep.
+We’ve listed out some of our favourite children’s brands that you can shop online, and have delivered to your Singapore doorstep.
 Score!

 WHERE TO BUY KIDS CLOTHES ONLINE